 Unless someone has a negative experience to share, average customers are not going to look for ways to leave your company a review.
 That is the reason you need to ask them to leave a review and make it as easy as possible for them to do so.

-It the review site provide such facilities, than thank each person who review your product or service.
+It the review site provide such facilities, then thank each person who reviews your product or service.
 In addition, you even can surprise a top reviewer by sending them a discount code or freebie after they have posted a review.
 This simple act will turn satisfied customers into loyal customers.

 To Encapsulate, Reviews are not great for increasing conversion, boosting, customer trust, and providing, word of mouth marketing – they are beneficial to get more traffic from search engines.

 Adding to it, that traffic is a great quality review to power your SEO:

 - Integrate reviews or testimonials on your site and offer discounts or coupons for writing or sharing reviews.

 - Use in-site FAQ sections and forums that encourage discussion between users and build up long-tail keywords.